DOI10.47051/VRQC6675

 Figure showing the main three patterns of dorsal scale arrangement among Lepidoblepharis occurring in western Ecuador

-Figure 2: Differences in dorsal scale arrangements among Lepidoblepharis occurring in western Ecuador: (a) tiny granules interspersed with large conical scales in L. ruthveni; (b) homogeneous large conical scales in L. conolepis and L. grandis; and (c) small homogenous granular scales in L. buchwaldi, L. intermedius, and L. peraccae.
+Figure 2: Differences in dorsal scale arrangements among Lepidoblepharis occurring in western Ecuador: (a) tiny granules interspersed with large conical scales in L. ruthveni; (b) homogeneous large conical scales in L. conolepis and L. grandis; and (c) small homogeneous granular scales in L. buchwaldi, L. intermedius, and L. peraccae.

 Figure showing morphological differences between males and females of Lepidoblepharis ruthveni